Italics represent cross-references within the list below.

 PAN Sequence Number – an index that allows an issuer to distinguish EMV cards that have the same PAN, e.g. a renewed card.
 Necessary to ensure uniqueness of the card-level keys used for cryptogram generation.

-PCI – Payment Card Industry Security Standards Council – the body that sets security standards for software application development and operation, and the processes and procedures applicable to card issuing and transaction acquiring companies and the vendors that supply products or services to them.
-Their aim is to prevent compromise of personal and account-related data through eithernegligence or criminal attack.
-Aconite Technology products are fully compliant with PCI requirements and where applicable, have achieved full PCI certification.
+PCI – Payment Card Industry [Security Standards Council] – the body that sets security standards for software application development and operation, and the processes and procedures applicable to card issuing and transaction acquiring companies and the vendors that supply products or services to them.
+Their aim is to prevent compromise of personal and account-related data through either negligence or criminal attack.
+Aconite Technology products are fully compliant with PCI requirements and where applicable, are formally PCI certified.

 Personalization – the process of adding data to an EMV application in a card that allows it to be used in transactions.
 The data includes card/account and cardholder information (PII), cryptographic keys and certificates, optionally an EMV Offline PIN and other parameters to control the behavior of the card.
 Aconite Technology's Payment Application Manager (PAM) creates personalization data from card requests according to pre-defined product profiles – see the PAM product page for more information.